 In addition to a physical examination, the following tests may be used to diagnose a parathyroid tumor:

-Blood/urine tests.
-Many types of blood or urine tests may be done.
+- Blood/urine tests.
+Many types of blood or urine tests may be done if a person has problems with their parathyroid glands.
 The most common test is a serum calcium test.
-Elevated serum calcium levels can indicate the presence of a parathyroid tumor or hyperplasia (over-active cells) on one or more glands.
+Elevated serum calcium levels can suggest the presence of a parathyroid tumor or hyperplasia, which are overactive cells, on 1 or more glands.
 Another common laboratory test looks for elevated levels of the parathyroid hormone (PTH) and phosphorus levels in the blood.
 Doctors may suspect parathyroid cancer if these blood tests find a very high level of calcium and/or PTH.

-Sestamibi/SPECT scan.
-SPECT stands for single proton emission computerized tomography.
+- Sestamibi/SPECT scan.
+SPECT is a type of CT scan (see above), and it stands for “single proton emission computed tomography.”
 A sestamibi/SPECT scan is a procedure in which a specific protein, called sestamibi, is mixed with a radioactive material and injected into the patient’s vein.
 A parathyroid tumor will absorb the material, and the tumor will be visible on an x-ray of the neck.
-A sestamibi/SPECT scan may be recommended if laboratory tests show an elevated level of PTH, or it may be used to evaluate parathyroid cancer that has spread to distant parts of the body (metastatic) or come back after treatment (recurrent).
+A sestamibi/SPECT scan may be recommended if laboratory tests show an elevated level of PTH or it may be used to evaluate parathyroid cancer that has spread to distant parts of the body or come back after treatment.
 See the Stages section for a full description of these stages.

-Surgery.
-Removing the entire tumor during an operation is the most common way to diagnose both benign and malignant parathyroid tumors.
-The tumor is then analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-Rarely a biopsy may be done separately before surgery.
-In these cases, the doctor usually performs a fine needle aspiration, which removes a sample of fluid and cells from the tumor with a very thin, hollow needle.
+- Surgery.
+Removing the entire tumor during a surgical operation is the most common way to diagnose both benign and cancerous parathyroid tumors.
+The tumor is then analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+Parathyroid cancer is usually suspected before an operation is done, based on a high serum calcium level, tumor size, and imaging scans.
+A biopsy is generally not recommended as a separate procedure from surgery for a parathyroid tumor.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the tumor; this is called staging.
+After diagnostic tests are done, your doctor will review the results with you.
+If the diagnosis is a cancerous parathyroid tumor, these results can also help the doctor describe the tumor.
+This is called staging.